rachelandrew/grid-by-example/browsers/index.md

 ## Microsoft Edge

 On launch Edge shipped with the IE11 Grid implementation.
 Therefore the current implementation in Edge is against the original and not the new spec.
 In September 2015 Microsoft indicated that updating Grid to the current spec is [on the backlog with a priority of High](https://wpdev.uservoice.com/forums/257854-microsoft-edge-developer/suggestions/6514853-update-css-grid).
+Do add your votes to encourage implementation.

 You can [keep track of the Edge Status of updating Grid Layout](https://developer.microsoft.com/en-us/microsoft-edge/platform/status/gridupdate/?q=grid%20update).